-Field or Button Description Edit Quantities Adsorbed Image: Range.
-Image: Range.
-Insert Range.
-Click to specify the starting and ending quantities adsorbed and number of points to insert.
+Selections Description Insert Range.
+Specifies the starting and ending quantities adsorbed and number of points to insert.
 Load Table.
 Imports values from another file.
 Save Table.
 Saves the current table as a .QNT file.
 Apply.
 Applies all table changes.
 Heat of adsorption plot [selection] Generates the Heat of Adsorption data in a graphical format.
 Isostere plot [selection] Generates a graph showing quantities of gas adsorbed versus the temperature.
 Remove Sample [button] Removes the selected sample from the list.
 Show graphic [check box] Use to show a graphic on the report header.
 Height/Width.
 Enter the height and width of the selected graphic.
-These values determine the graphic appearance on the generated report.
-Show report title [check box] Select and enter a report title to appear on the report header.
-Tabular report [check box] Generates a tabular report of the included samples.
-A tabular report contains the numeric values contributed by each sample.
-For fields and tons on page 2 buttons not listed in this table, see Common Fields and But - 2 - 4.
+These values determine the graphic's appearance on the generated report.
+Show report title [check box] Select then enter a report title to appear on the report header.
+Tabular report Generates a tabular report of the included samples that contains the numeric values contributed by each sample.